lealceldeiro/gems/MasteringRegularExpressions/Chapter06/README.md

 - **Doing something faster**: Some types of operations, such as `\d+` , are so common that the engine might have special-case handling set up to execute them faster than the general engine mechanics would.
 - **Avoiding work** If the engine can decide that some particular operation is unneeded in producing a correct result, or perhaps that some operation can be applied to less text than originally thought, skipping those operations can result in a time savings.
 For example, a regex beginning with `\A` (start-of-line) can match only when started at the beginning of the string, so if no match is found there, the transmission need not bother checking from other positions.

-## The Mechanics of Regex Application
+### The Mechanics of Regex Application

-Her e ar e the main steps taken in applying a regular expression to a target string:
+Here are the main steps taken in applying a regular expression to a target string:

 - **Regex Compilation** The regex is inspected for errors, and if valid, compiled into an internal form.
 - **Transmission Begins** The transmission “positions” the engine at the start of the target string.